maietta/remote-desktop-scam-detection/README.md

 A Windows-based security application designed to detect and prevent potential remote desktop scam attempts by monitoring browser activity and common remote desktop applications.

+## Project Status and Future Potential

+This project serves as a proof of concept demonstrating how remote desktop security can be enhanced to protect users from potential scams.
+The core functionality could be integrated directly into popular remote desktop solutions such as:
+- RustDesk
+- TeamViewer
+- AnyDesk
+- Other remote desktop applications

+While currently Windows-focused, the underlying concepts and detection mechanisms could be adapted for:
+- macOS (using similar system API calls)
+- Linux (using X11/Wayland window management APIs)
+- Other operating systems

+Such integration would provide native protection against common remote access scam techniques across all major platforms.

 ## Overview

 This application actively monitors your system for: